Ballot collecting

-Ballot collecting, also known as "ballot harvesting", is the gathering and submitting of completed absentee or mail-in voter ballots by third-party individuals, volunteers or workers, rather than submission by voters themselves directly to ballot collection sites.
+Ballot collecting, also known as ballot harvesting or ballot chasing, is the gathering and submitting of completed absentee or mail-in voter ballots by third-party individuals, volunteers or workers, rather than submission by voters themselves directly to ballot collection sites.
 It occurs in some areas of the U.S. where voting by mail is common, but some other states have laws restricting it.
 Proponents of ballot collection promote it as enfranchising those who live in remote areas or lack ready access to transportation, are incapacitated or in hospital or jail.
 Critics of ballot collection claim high probability for vote misappropriation or fraud.

 Policy in the United States

 As of July 2020, 26 states allow specified agents to collect and submit ballots for another voter.
 Usually such agents are family members or persons in the same household.
 13 states neither enable nor prohibit ballot collection as a matter of law.
 Among those that allow it, 12 have limits on how many ballots an agent may collect.

+Many Republicans, notably 2020 presidential candidate Donald Trump, long criticized "ballot harvesting" and the early voting it enables as rife with fraud and cheating, encouraging their voters to vote only at polling places on election day.
+After disappointing Republican results in the 2020 and 2022 elections, some Trump-aligned organizations such as Turning Point USA recognized they needed to adopt similar ballot collection methods, which they named "ballot chasing."
+Turning Point said it would raise money to create "the largest and most impactful ballot chasing operation the movement has ever seen."
+Kari Lake, who refused to concede her loss in the 2022 Arizona gubernatorial race, said she would launch "the largest ballot chasing operation in our nation's history."